 A great attribute of Maulana Dard was that despite the fact the he was regularly meeting and mixing with the highest authorities he never let such matters get to him and always remained humble and clear of the purpose of his mission.
 Once, Hudhur sent him to Sri Nagar on behalf of the Kashmir Committee to independently assess the situation.
 The Ahrar (an organisation that was opposed to Muslims) found out about this visit and they alerted the Maharaja of Kashmir to this.
 The Maharaja sent a full delegation to meet Maulana Dard at the border and they insisted that he stayed at the palace as their official guest.
 However, Maulana Dard refused and never moved an inch from his mission so that his impartiality could not be called into question.
 Despite the strenuous attempts by the Maharaja’s representative, he remained firm and stayed in a houseboat instead.
 Such was his sense of duty and purpose of mind.
 It was such acts that won him acclaim and respect.

-In 1933, Maulana Dard was again appointed to England for a second term as Imam of The London Mosque.
+In 1933 (See ROR of May-1933), Maulana Dard was again appointed to England for a second term as Imam of The London Mosque.
+He is mentioned in the ROR of May-1933 as doing religious work in London.

 His Khalifa insisted that Ahmadi-Mullahs get involved with politics, in fact, as an employee of Mirza Mahmud Ahmad, Dard did whatever he was told, without asking any questions, in typical Punjabee servitude.
 He is famously credited for convincing Jinnah to return to British-India and to work with Ahmadis and the British in terms of the partition of India after WW-2.
 Since the queen had promised to free India, since the indian people helped the Brits during WW-2.